AugustoCalado/Docker-Studies/Docker.md

 - TODO - PRINT 9
 - TODO - PRINT 10

+## Docker service
+### Docker `run` vs Docker `service`
+Docker run will start a single container.
+With docker service you manage a group of containers (from the same image).
+You can scale them (start multiple containers) or update them.

+> docker run is used to create a standalone container docker service create is used to create instances (called tasks) of that service running in a cluster (called swarm) of computers (called nodes).

 ## Container Networking
+Inside a Bridged Networking (default networking for docker linux), containers can talk to each other.
+When there a need of communication between containers in separated bridge networking, it becomes a "hard" operation because each one of these bridges are isolated.
+However it can be achieved through the usage of overlay.

+- TODO - PRINT 15
+- TODO - PRINT 16

+### Overlay Networking
+`docker network create -o encrypted`

+- TODO - PRINT 17

+- `docker network ls`
+- `docker network inspect bridge`
 - `docker port web` -  Shows all the existing port mapping

 ### Creating a New Networking